This post may contain affiliate links. Read my whole disclosure here.

 – inviting the child to “draw a story” that you tell (you describe the landscape, and the characters and the child draws them)

 8. How to connect with your child at bathtime (for young kids)

 Instead of making bathtime just another activity to check on the bedtime routine list, you can use it as a chance to connect.
 While the child is taking a bath and you need to stay close to keep an eye on them, you can invite them to sing a song with you.
 Or you can make silly faces and laugh at them.

-Bedtime doesn’t have to be that moment of the day when the child protest against going to sleep and you lose your calm while dealing with it.
+Bedtime doesn’t have to be that moment of the day when the child protests against going to sleep, and you lose your calm while dealing with it.
 (This did happen to me in a period of my life!)

 Instead, you can make this moment more connecting and enjoyable for both of you.
 A nice idea to try is to have a little journal for you and your child and use it every day before bedtime.
 You can write there every day what was the best moment of the day for both of you.